The Basic Message: When in doubt whether a change is in-scope for openDCIM, the safe action is to let the ITS EI Data Centers team know.

 Out of Scope: There are a few, very specific categories that are out of scope at this time:

 - Virtual Machines (VM).
-The Physical host servers are in-scope
+The Physical VM host servers are in-scope

 - Power & Environmental Monitoring/Reporting

-- Networking (Only the floor footprint of the following are captured):
+- Networking (Only the floor footprint of the following is captured):